bcm-uga/SSMPG2022/README.md

 Attendees will have the opportunity to explore methods by studying simulated data, discussing best practices and methodological weaknesses of these studied techniques.
 Practical sessions will favor interactions among participants in a collaborative spirit.

 The first data set is for the **whooly marmot** populations.
-The whooly marmot is an emblematic species that lived in Thibaut's computer with GENEPOP code and had to survive abrupt change in environmental conditions.
-Thibaut recorded the fitness loss of whooly marmot populations after this change and the goal is to be as close as possible to the ground-thruth measure with genetic offset measures.
+The whooly marmot is an emblematic species that lived in Thibaut's computer with GENEPOP DNA code and survived abrupt change in environmental conditions.
+Thibaut recorded the fitness loss of whooly marmot populations after this change and the goal is to be as close as possible to the ground-thruth measure of fitness loss with genetic offset measures.
 The data consist of a matrix of genotype for $n = $ individuals genotyped at $L = $ loci. x environmental variables have been measured before and after the abrupt change in conditions.

 The second data set is for the **Osuah tree** populations.
-Osuah (pronounced Aushooah) in a small village in the French alps with virtual tree species that grow in computer only.
-The Osuah tree is an emblematic species of Clement's computer with SLIM code that also survived an abrupt environmental change.
-Clement recorded the survival probability for each populations before and afterchange.
-The goal is to be as close as possible to Clement's ground-thruth measure with the genetic offset measures.
+Osuah (pronounced Aussuah) in a small village in the French alps with virtual tree species that grow in computers only.
+The Osuah tree is an emblematic species of Clement's computer with SLIM DNA code that also survived an abrupt environmental change.
+Clement recorded the survival probability for each populations before and after change.
+The goal is to be as close as possible to Clement's ground-thruth measure of fitness loss with the genetic offset measures.
+The data consist of a matrix of genotype for $n = 300$ individuals genotyped at $L = 2333$ loci.
+Four environmental variables have been measured before and after the abrupt change in conditions.

 ## 3. Create research groups and submit your paper